Become a baker using the Concordium Client#

 (any account can delegate),existing

-(only existing delegators can delegate).--baker-url
+(only existing delegators can delegate).--validator-url

 with any path of your choice.--delegation-transaction-fee-commission